ewradcliffe/Heritage-Housing/README.md

 4 - We can also investigate different models for a better R2 score,

 ## Dashboard Design
+A dashboard was created to present the project findings to the client.
+The content was agreed with the client prior to the project and created with the streamlit app.

 ### Page 1: Quick project summary